2026 Interior Paint Trends: Colors, Finishes, and Pro Tips to Try

 Gray sofa in minimalist living room with Christmas tree, fireplace, and hanging lights.

-November 19, 2025
+By Q1 Painting November 19, 2025

 Refresh your brick fireplace with lime washing for a timeless, cozy look.
 We cover prep, dry time, and safety—can you lime wash indoors and will it handle heat?